kiosion/svelte-breakpoints/README.md

 ### Component
 Import the component and pass in the media queries to use.
 By default, the component will only render the last matching snippet, or the default Slot if no queries match or no snippets are provided.
 Providing `renderAll` will render all matching snippets.

-You can also bind to `$matches`, which will return a Readable store containing the names of all matching queries.

 ```html
 <script lang="ts">
   import Breakpoints from 'svelte-breakpoints';